knowledge building platform

 Unit 2: Public at a Distance – Democracy in Crisis

-The period of the COVID-19 pandemic has been marked by hindered participation of the public in the procedures of preparation and adoption of urban plans.
+The period of the COVID-19 pandemic in Serbia has been marked by hindered participation of the public in the procedures of preparation and adoption of urban plans.
 Nevertheless, in Belgrade, in the first year since the state of emergency had been declared, as many as 99 plans have been on public display.

 Our research encompasses analyses of the procedures for preparation and adoption of urban plans in Belgrade in the period of the COVID-19 pandemic; legal and institutional frameworks; case studies (Makiško polje, Avala film / Košutnjak) including the reactions from the public and officials; records of the Planning Commission, and concrete recommendations for improvement of participation.
 The results serve to provide a specific overview of the conditions of our institutions at the time of crisis and, based on the practice exposed by the crisis, recommendations for improving the governance of the system of public policies once the emergency situation is over.